quintype/malibu/why-malibu.md

 Malibu ships with PWA support.
 By default, Malibu will render a shell when a returning user opens your site, which drastically improves percieved performance.
 Malibu can also be configured to work in offline mode.

-### Build rich, immersive content pages with Project Lancelot
+### Build rich, immersive content pages with Arrow

 Malibu can be integrated with [Arrow](https://developers.quintype.com/quintype-node-arrow/), a curated collection of components to help you quickly build stunning content pages.